isomerpages/mlaw-corp/news/speeches/_posts/2026-07-24-post-Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at SHECARES.md

 ---
-title: Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at SHECARES
+title: Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at SHECARES Open House
-permalink: /speech-by-minister-for-law-and-second-minister-for-home-affairs-edwin-tong-sc-at-shecares/
+permalink: /speech-by-minister-for-law-and-second-minister-for-home-affairs-edwin-tong-sc-at-shecares-open-house/
 date: 2026-07-24
 layout: post
 description: ""